|

 remained on the Eastern Front without being relieved or refitted

+until the final surrender.
 The Großdeutschland Tiger unit, from

 its beginnings as the 13.Kompanie/Panzer Regiment Großdeutschland,